Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 I didn’t know much about Kakadu beyond that it was one of the top sites of Australia’s Northern Territory.
 I left absolutely breathless.
 This is one of the most impressive natural sites I’ve ever seen.
 At just under 20,000 square kilometers, this enormous park is home to thousands of unique species that you won’t find elsewhere in Australia, including more than 10,000 species of insects alone.

 That — and the fact that it looks like Jurassic Park.
 I half expected a velociraptor to come screeching around the corner at any moment!
 If Kakadu had the infrastructure to sustain a major film crew, this would be the place to set the next movie.

-As part of being hosted by Northern Territory Tourism, Flight Centre invited Mario and me on Adventure Tours Australia‘s 3D 4WD Kakadu Unleashed tour.
+As part of being hosted by Northern Territory Tourism, Flight Centre invited me on Adventure Tours Australia‘s 3D 4WD Kakadu Unleashed tour.
 The first day of the tour was spent in Litchfield National Park and the Mary River Wetlands; the second and third day were spent in Kakadu itself.

 Here are my favorite images from Kakadu National Park:

 Kakadu is a mixture of jungle, desert, jagged rocks and gushing rivers.
 If you come here in the wet season (October to April), you’ll see the waterfalls in their lush glory.

 Considering the harsh sun and heat on top of the deadly wildlife, it blows my mind that people are able to survive in this harsh environment.
 While there are lots of methods in place to protect the indigenous species, the Aboriginals who live here are permitted to hunt on their own land.